jlandrum/papa/README.md

 # Running
 This is a run-of-the-mill React Native app and should be as simple as running `npm run ios` or `npm run android`

+# Features
+* See a list of previous and upcoming SpaceX Launches
+* View details about SpaceX missions
+* See how much each rocket weighs in elephants